 Throwing or casting any object into, upon or against any building, structure, motor vehicle or at any person is prohibited.

-This policy shall not prohibit persons or student organizations from possessing, storing or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or a student group recognized by the university.
-For authorization, contact the Director of the .
+This policy shall not prohibit persons or student organizations from possessing, storing or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or a student group recognized by the uUiversity.
+For authorization, contact the Director of the University Police and Safety Office.

-The provides limited, temporary storage space for on-campus residents to store ammunition and sporting arms, such as those used for hunting and other shooting sports.
+The University Police and Safety Office provides limited, temporary storage space for on-campus residents to store ammunition and sporting arms, such as those used for hunting and other shooting sports.
 Weapons should be checked in immediately upon arrival to NDSU and checked-out immediately prior to leaving the campus.
 An officer must be present for check-in/check-out.
-The is open and available for check-in/check-out on a 24/7 basis.
+The University Police and Safety Office is open and available for check-in/check-out on a 24/7 basis.

 Student Organizations/Activities